GuilhermeKotchergenko/BinaryClassification/README.md

 - **Challenge**: Class imbalance.
 - **Approach**: Implemented a classic ML algorithm from scratch and made it smarter.
-- **Goal**: Boost performance where the minority class actually matters.
+- **Goal**: Boost performance where the minority class matters.

 ## 🛠️ What We Did

-- Chose and coded a classifier in **pure Python** (no scikit-learn).
+- Chose and code a classifier in **pure Python** (no scikit-learn).
 - Evaluated it on +200 benchmark imbalanced datasets.
-- Proposed & tested a custom adjust to handle skewed classes.
+- Proposed & tested a custom adjustment to handle skewed classes.
 - Compared results using F1-score, ROC-AUC, and cross-validation.

 ## 🗂️ Key Files